ChrisWinters/multisite-robotstxt-manager/readme.txt

 * Adjusted uninstall.php to use new option names.
 * Removed transient cache and related db calls.
 * New screenshot file and readme.txt updated.
-* Updated Wordpress Function References.
+* Updated WordPress Function References.
 * Added non-network check on install.
 * Serialize proper option data.